NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

         \type real
         \minimum> 0
         \default 20
-   N*,  \field Reference or Rated Entering Air Wet-Bulb Temperature
+   N*,  \field Reference or Rated Entering Air Dry-Bulb Temperature
-        \note Reference or rated entering air wet-bulb temperature corresponding to the
+        \note Reference or rated entering air dry-bulb temperature corresponding to the
         \note water-to-air application for which this coil is used.
 For example: for
         \note water loop applications, the rated temperature is 15 degree Celsius.
         \units C